Wednesday, January 23, 2013 at 6:40 AM

 I could not help noticing that there were more law-enforcing personnel along the parade route than spectators.
 Where did everybody go?!
 Especially since reports are that the weather could not have been more conducive… Even more distressing was the impression that the 59 groups in the inaugural parade were performing just for Obama and a few friends – given that most of the viewing stands were virtually empty.

-As for the floats, the only one I was remotely interested in seeing was the one for the Tuskegee Airmen: never saw it.
+As for the floats, the only one I was remotely interested in seeing was the one for the Tuskegee Airmen: but it must’ve been invisible because I never saw it.

 What I did see, much to my dismay, was Obama looking more like a clueless valley girl than the president of the United States as he saluted the groups marching by.
 This is because he was chewing like a hungry cow on the Nicorette gum he uses to combat his addiction to nicotine.
 Reports are that he used to sneak away for puffs on his cigarettes until he mustered the will power to give them up.
 Well, perhaps he needs to start sneaking away to chew on his nicorettes until he musters the will power to give them up too.